zhan4429/HPCguides/tutorials/containerPython.md

 ### Environment modules

-Users don't need to manually interact with the container **SIF** file.
-HPC centers simplify this process by using the Environment Module System to make the container can be loaded as modules.

-Below are some of the python-related modules:
+You don’t need to run containers manually.
+The cluster provides Environment Modules that automatically load and execute software from containers.

+Example Python-related modules:

-- ## python-gpu
+- python-gpu – Python with NVIDIA CUDA
-- ollama-python: ollama
+- ollama-python – Python with NVIDIA CUDA and Ollama
+- pytorch – PyTorch with CUDA support

+### Example usage:

 ```
 $ module avail pytorch